-5. The Polymorphism metric
+4. The Polymorphism metric

-In the previous sections, we have given a rigorous definition of polymorphism in the framework of the M&Dtheory (Pons et al. 99).
+In the previous sections, we have given a rigorous definition of polymorphism in the framework of the M&D-theory [17] [18].
 On top of this formalization we propose a metric for measuring polymorphism, that provides an objective and precise mechanism to detect and quantify polymorphism.

 We define the following functions on O-O UML models.

-Let S be a UML Model, that is to say, a Package containing a hierarchy of modelElements that together describe an abstraction of a physical system (UML, 1999).
+Let S be a UML Model, that is to say, a Package containing a hierarchy of modelElements that together describe an abstraction of a physical system.

-• hierarchies(S) returns a collections containing every non-trivial, pair-wise disjoint hierarchy defined in S.
+hierarchies(S) returns a collection containing every non trivial, pair-wise disjoint hierarchy defined in S.

-Then we define the following functions on a class hierarchy h (we restrict h to be a tree):
+Then, we define the following functions on a class hierarchy h (we restrict h to be a tree):

-- classes(h) returns a set containing all of the classes belonging to hierarchy h. - methods(h) returns a bag containing all of the methods defined in the hierarchy, as follows:

-methods(h)= $\bigoplus{c \in classes(h)}$ interface(c), where \bigoplus represents bags union(with repetitions).

-- core(h) returns the largest core in the hierarchy h. - width(h) returns the width of the hierarchy, it is defined as follows:

-width(h) = #(interface(core(h))), where the symbol # denotes set cardinality.

-• children(h) returns the set of direct sub-hierarchies of hierarchy h.
+- classes(h) returns a set containing all of the classes. - methods(h) returns a bag containing all of the methods defined in the hierarchy, as follows: - ♦ $methods(h) = \bigoplus{c \in classes(h)} interface(c)$ , where $\bigoplus$ represents bags union(with repetitions). - ♦ core(h) returns the largest core in the hierarchy h. - width(h) returns the width of the hierarchy, it is defined as follows: - width(h) = #(interface(core(h))) , where the symbol # denotes set cardinality. - children(h) returns the set of direct sub-hierarchies of hierarchy h.